kevcodez/ecommerce-parser/README.md

 # Development

-This project is using Java 8 with Maven, Junit 5, Mockito 2.
+This project is using Kotlin (Java 8 as Target VM) with Maven, Junit 5, Mockito 2.
 [Jsoup](https://github.com/jhy/jsoup) is used for parsing.

 Build the project using `mvn clean install`.